International relations: Institutions in international relations

 International institutions form a vital part of contemporary international relations.

 Generalist inter-state organizations

 United Nations

-The United Nations (UN) is an international organization that describes itself as a "global association of governments facilitating co-operation in international law, international security, economic development, and social equity"; It is the most prominent international institution.
-Many of the legal institutions follow the same organizational structure as the UN.
+The United Nations (UN) is an international organization that describes itself as a "global association of governments facilitating co-operation in international law, international security, economic development, and social equity".
+It is the most prominent international institution.
+Many legal institutions follow the same organizational structure as the UN.

 Organisation of Islamic Cooperation

-The Organisation of Islamic Cooperation (OIC) is an international organization consisting of 57 member states.
-The organisation attempts to be the collective voice of the Muslim world (Ummah) and attempts to safeguard the interests and ensure the progress and well-being of Muslims.
+The Organisation of Islamic Cooperation (OIC) is an international organization comprising 57 member states.
+The organisation seeks to be the collective voice of the Muslim world (Ummah) and to safeguard the interests of Muslims and ensure their progress and well-being.

 Other

 Other generalist inter-state organizations include: